NethServer/ns8-mail/README.md

 3. add a DNS TXT record to `mydomain.example.com`, as described in `/var/lib/rspamd/dkim/myselector.txt`

+## Disable SRS (Sender Rewriting Scheme)

+Since Mail 1.8, forwarded mail's envelope sender is rewritten by [postsrsd](https://github.com/roehling/postsrsd), so that it passes the destination's SPF check instead of being rejected.
+See the "Sender Rewriting Scheme (SRS)" section in `postfix/README.md` for background, and for a concrete case (an archiver fed through `POSTFIX_ALWAYS_BCC`, e.g. Piler) where an admin may prefer to turn it off.

+To disable it:

+1. Edit the module's `state/environment` file and set

+       POSTFIX_SRS=0

+1. Reload the Postfix container:

+       systemctl --user reload postfix

+Reloading is enough: it both stops rewriting envelope senders and stops the `postsrsd` process itself, right away.

+To re-enable SRS, remove the `POSTFIX_SRS` line (or set it back to `1`) in `state/environment`, then reload Postfix again:

+    systemctl --user reload postfix

 ## Configuration override for ClamAV unofficial signatures

 Changes to `clamav-unofficial-sigs` configuration are volatile.
 When the